AbstractLogix/python-tut/notes/NOTES.md

 20. Connect to Databases
 21. Recursive Functions
 22. Modules
-23. GUI Development using TkInter
-24. CLI Development using Typer
+23. CLI Development using Typer
-25. API Development using FastAPI
+24. API Development using FastAPI